 As that girl walked away, I realized the frustration of giving someone all your lightbulbs of knowledge and wisdom, but they choose to stumble around in the darkness anyway.
 I thought that once someone was aware of the truth, once they had it, of course they would apply it.
 But I cannot change my neighbor’s lightbulbs.
 I cannot fix their thinking.
 That’s not my job.
 Only God can reveal and illuminate the Truth to them.
-He is asking me keep handing out lightbulbs; keep sharing what I know and the hope I have found regardless of what anyone does with it.
+He is asking me to keep handing out lightbulbs; to keep sharing what I know and the hope that I have found regardless of what anyone does with it.

 “You are the light of the world.
 A town built on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bowl.
 Instead they put it on its stand, and it gives light to everyone in the house.
 In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.” –Matthew 5:14-16

 I am learning it is not my work, but God’s.
 I keep obeying simply because He asked me to.
 Because I love Him.
-I consider myself blessed when I get to witness a life light up because of the way God is working in them.
-The way He allows me to take part in His illumination of their life.
+I consider myself blessed when I get to witness a life light up because of the way God is working in them; the way He allows me to take part in His illumination of their life.
 Because Jesus is the Light.
 Not me.

 “He came as a witness to testify concerning that light, so that through him all might believe.
 He himself was not the light; he came only as a witness to the light.”
 John 1:7-8

-As a kid you have empty sockets.
+As a kid, you have empty sockets.
 You’re just screwing in lightbulbs left and right.
 Parents, teachers, and the world are helping you, screwing in their beliefs alongside the Truth.
 And because some of the bulbs are producing light, albeit dim light, wrong thinking gets rooted in you.
 Just like you can stumble around through a dimly lit room, you can stumble through your life with only part truths or low wattage bulbs.
 And because you’ve lived this way for so long, your eyes have adjusted to the darkness.
-It isn’t until you see someone shining brightly that you realize at all you have been walking in darkness.
+It isn’t until you see someone shining brightly that you even realize at all that you have been walking in darkness.
 You may even dislike this person because you are blinded by The Light in their life.
 Or people may not like you because you are that person; revealing the sin in their life with The Light you carry in you.